Frequently Asked Questions Regarding Licensing

 Exam fee refunds and transfer requests are handled through the NCEES system.
 Fee refund requests and fee transfer requests must meet specific deadlines to be considered by the NCEES.

-Once you are approved to take the PE exam, you have four consecutive chances to pass.
+Once you are approved to take the PE exam, you have three (3) chances to sit for the exam in a four year period.
 If you have taken the exam and did not pass, you may simply register for the next exam available.
 You do not need to re-apply.
-If you did not pass the PE exam within the four allotted opportunities, you will need to re-apply to take the exams.
-You must wait at least one year from the time you are notified of failure to pass the fourth exam, or complete six credit hours of college engineering course before you can re-apply.
+If you did not pass the PE exam within the three allotted opportunities, you will need to re-apply to take the exams.
+You must gain at least one year of additional engineering experience from the time you are notified of failure to pass the third exam, or complete six credit hours of college engineering course before you can re-apply.
 (Board Rule §133.87(c))

 How many times can I take the exams?

-For the P&P exam, each approved applicant has four (4) consecutive chances to pass the exam.
+For the P&P exam, each approved applicant has three (3) consecutive chances to pass the exam during a four year period.
 (Board Rule §133.87(c))

-For the P&P exam, I missed an exam due to illness, death in my family, travel problems, business schedule, misunderstanding of the rules, etc. Can I ask to for an extension to the four (4) consecutive chances?
+For the P&P exam, I missed an exam due to illness, death in my family, travel problems, business schedule, misunderstanding of the rules, etc. Can I ask to for an extension to the three (3) chances?

 No extensions can be granted under any circumstances (Board Rule §133.67(b)(4)).